MetallicAlex/Thermal-Camera/README.md

 # S02T
 This is a thermal camera.
+Hurra